mmugzo/mmugzo/README.md

-For Freelance Projects and cool projects.
+For Freelance Projects showcase and cookie cutters.

 - 🔭 I’m currently working on ...
 Python and React Freelance Projects
 - 🌱 I’m currently learning ...